evelynchinchankar/evelynchinchankar/README.md

 This project tested my knowledge on system management, system implementation, and process management.
 In order to save the cafe, I had to propose a new system, which then involved how that system would actually be used within the company.
 I also had to address other aspects, like advertising and investments, to help the business further.
 This project helped me develop a better understanding of how system fundamentals are involved in the real world, as well as how to apply my knowledge to real-world issues to create real-world solutions.

 ### PHP Single-Serving Site Project
 To begin IB Computer Science, we've started looking at PHP.
-I am currently (10/15/20) working on our first big project of the year.
 Over a few classes, I completed a Lynda course called Single Serving Sites.
-My project is coming along in the index.html file while my notes from the course are across other files.
+My project is coming along in the index.html file while my notes from the course span across other files.
 Please note that most of the notes are directly from the video.
-Please note, this is a project still in progress.
+Additionally, this is a project still in progress.

 Repl.It: https://repl.it/@EvelynChinchank/phpProj